Undergraduate

 This course is run as part of the clinical skills training programme run over the course of the year.
 The aim of the course is to provide students with basics skills required for effective communication with patients and staff.
 Skills taught are based on the Calgary Cambridge approach to communication in medicine and delivered via small group teaching using role play and video feedback.

-Clinical and theoretical aspects of psychiatry are covered during the two-month attachment.
-Students are attached to multidisciplinary teams involved in the day-to-day work of AMNCH, SPH, and SJH interviewing patients and presenting their findings to members of their clinical teams.
-In company with team members, students visit the psychiatric and general wards, the out-patients' department, Accident and Emergency department, day centres and, when possible their patients' own homes.
-Small groups of students work up and present selected clinical topics to their peers, and interviewing skills are developed through the use of video technology.
-Specialist attachments are made to Child and Adolescent Psychiatry, Mental Handicap and Forensic Psychiatry facilities.
-A range of student selected activities are available.
-Progressive assessments and an end of block examination contribute 50% of the marks towards the psychiatry component of the final examination in Medicine/Psychiatry.
+Clinical and theoretical aspects of psychiatry are covered during the two-month in-person attachment.
+Students are assigned to multidisciplinary teams involved in the day-to-day work of Tallaght University Hospital, St Patrick's University Hospital and St James's Hospital, interviewing patients and presenting their findings to members of their clinical teams.
+In company with team members, students visit the psychiatric and general wards, the out-patients' department, Accident and Emergency department, day centres and, when possible, their patients' own homes.
+Experiential learning includes case conferences, case presentations, tutorials, and observed interviews.
+These tasks are structured to give students guidance as they progress through the module.
+Specialist attachments are made to Child and Adolescent Psychiatry, Intellectual Disability, Psychiatry in Later Life, Substance Misuse and Forensic Psychiatry facilities.
+Progressive assessments and an end of block examination contribute 50% of the marks, with the remaining 50% available via an end of year written paper.

 Further clinical opportunities and teaching are provided to small groups of students.
 Revision tutorials are arranged and a series of revision lectures provided.